stpulleyking/voibCore/README.md

 This document and all project contents were generated from interactions with a Large Language Model (ChatGPT).

 VOIBCORE is a primitive, bootable operating system written in 16-bit x86 assembly.
-Long term, the target is to run on Coreboot/Linuxboot; for now, it is verified to run on bare metal hardware via BIOS or UEFI with CSM, and demonstrates direct keyboard input and text output without any operating system, external linkers, drivers, or libraries.
+Coming soon, the plan is to run on Libreboot; for now, it is verified to run on bare metal hardware via BIOS or UEFI with CSM, and demonstrates direct keyboard input and text output without any operating system, external linkers, drivers, or libraries.

 ## Features